ccloc

 Type: double

-Minimum ratio of the number of all matched stations vs. the number of proper stations in the event.
-A station is matched if it has at least one matched channel.
+Minimum ratio of the number of all matched stations vs. the number of proper stations in the template.
+A station is matched if the ratio of matched channels exceeds the ratio defined with parameter minimumChannelsPerStationRatio.
 Needs to be reached to declare a new origin.

 event.$name.detector.fitWindow